 (2) The required width of a side yard may be reduced to 10 percent of the width of the lot, but not less than 3 feet, except for the street side of a corner lot which must maintain an adequate clear vision area.
+For townhouses, the minimum side yard along a common wall lot line where units are attached shall be 0 feet.
+[Amended by Ord.
+2025-02, June 11, 2025]

-(3) Uncovered access stairs and associated landings required to meet building code for safety may project up to 1⁄2 the distance into a required setback, but in no instance shall the setback be less than 3 feet from any property line.
+(3) Uncovered access stairs and associated landings required to meet building code for safety may project up to $\frac{1}{2}$ the distance into a required setback, but in no instance shall the setback be less than 3 feet from any property line.